ffcccc/EigenIterators/README.md

 1. Of course you will need a local copy of the Eigen repository
 2. A restricted number of algoritms (e.g. the T-test code) still depend on the Boost library for some math

-## Usage

-I've created a main.cpp file in the root directory, containing a walkthrough and test application.
-It's a good starting point to check for use-cases and It's going to get more detailed and curated in the coverage of tests.

 ## Credits